matiwan3/learning-python/python/snkrs bot/README.md

 5. ⭐ Also there is a '/quit' command that breaks the program <br> <br>
 <p align="center">
 ❗IMPORTANT ❗<br>
-To use the bot in proper way input the correct email addres and password in following lines: 58,60 <br> >Note: This is open source project<
+To use the bot in proper way input the correct email addres and password in following lines: 58,60 <br>
+This scrips uses geckodriver which means you have to install mozzila firefox to achive the functionality of the bot<br>>Note: This is open source project<
 </p><br>